 Netherlands Enterprise Agency, RVO

 Do you inherit, or are you given, shares in a company?
 Or do you transfer shares in a company?
-You will only be allowed to use the business succession scheme (BOR) and the transfer scheme (DSR) for ordinary shares.
-This means you can no longer use these schemes for profit-sharing certificates or options, for example.
-The shares must also represent at least 5% of the company’s value (a 5% interest).
+You would only be allowed to use the business succession scheme (BOR) and the transfer scheme (DSR) for ordinary shares.
+This would mean you could no longer use these schemes for profit-sharing certificates or options, for example.
+The shares should also represent at least 5% of the company’s value (a 5% interest).

 If you meet the conditions, you may use the BOR if you inherit or are gifted a company.
 The scheme means you pay no or less inheritance or gift tax.